jkwong1999/rajang-cfs/README.md

 #### Cart Feature
 The cart will include all the CV reservations that the user chose to reserve in the CV listing page.
-Here the user can click a "Checkout" button and the system will bring the user to the checkout page for confirmatin of payment.
+Here the user can click a "Checkout" button and the system will bring the user to the checkout page for confirmation of payment.

 The cart is only a feature and not a page by itself.
 This feature can be found in the top menu bar.